microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## method: TestInfo.slow#1
 * since: v1.10

 Marks the currently running test as "slow", giving it triple the default timeout.
-This is similar to [`method: Test.slow#1`].
+This is similar to [`method: Test.slow`].

 ## method: TestInfo.slow#2
 * since: v1.10

 Conditionally mark the currently running test as "slow" with an optional description, giving it triple the default timeout.
-This is similar to [`method: Test.slow#2`].
+This is similar to [`method: Test.slow`].

 ### param: TestInfo.slow#2.condition
 * since: v1.10